Electrocute4u/Tsumiki/README.md

 - Descrim Numbers (Example: #1234 or 1234)
 - ID (Example: 209972381622468604, some Commands also allows Global Discord IDs!)
 - Mention (@Username)

 **Planned Upgrades to the Mention System:**
 - Role ID/Name (Example @RoleName or RoleName)

-This will only be implemented on some Commands, most likely on Action Commands)
+This will only be implemented on some Commands, most likely on Action Commands.
-- Mutual User Search (Example: Username#1234 or Username) Search for Users Across Servers and use them as Mentions.
+- Mutual User Search (Example: Username#1234 or Username)

+Search for Users Across Servers and use them as Mentions.
 This will only be for Users who shares a Guild Tsumiki is in.